 Alt Text vs Title

 The text contained in the alt attribute is used to describe the image to users who cannot view the image.
-The title attribute is used to display text when users hover their mouse over an image.
+The alt attribute will display when users hover their mouse over an image.

 Alt text is required for ADA compliance and provides a backup method of providing information to users that can not view images.
-Title text is not required for compliance but may provide additional information for users who can view the hover text.
+Title Text (labeled Display Name in the image repository) is not required for compliance but may provide additional information for users.